About UM Allies

 UM Allies is an opportunity for UM staff and faculty regardless of sexual orientation to take a prominent role and active role in developing and maintaining a culture of safety and inclusion at UM.

 What is a UM Ally?

-An Ally has been trained and is willing to be visible to and available for members of the LGBTIQ community on the UM Campus.
+An ally has been trained and is willing to be visible to and available for members of the LGBTQ community on the UM Campus.

 Why is the UM Allies program needed on campus?

 LGBTQ students often find campus environments to be unwelcoming and even hostile.
 Students whose emotional and physical safety is at risk can experience fear and anxiety, isolation and invisibility, fear of disclosure and high levels of stress.
 This can lead to attrition and turnover among promising LGBTQ students and staff.
 Erasure and heterosexism can lead to feelings of invisibility and effect how people interact on campus.
 As allies, we reemphasize that "we are a stronger and richer campus when all individuals can feel safe to celebrate their true selves."